Breastfeeding Food Tips: Can I Eat Honey While Breastfeeding?

 So, whether you love to drink tea with honey while breastfeeding, want to whip up a home remedy for a cough, or simply love honey as an alternative to artificial sweeteners, you’re in luck.

 This advice applies to all types of honey – yes, there are a lot!
-So you can eat manuka honey while breastfeeding if you want something with more antiseptic properties or enjoy your local wildflower honey as you please.
+So, you can eat manuka honey while breastfeeding if you want something with more antiseptic properties or enjoy your local wildflower honey as you please.
+Breastfeeding moms can eat honey and enjoy this natural sweetener with complete peace of mind.

 What About Botulism?

 Many new moms are hesitant to eat honey during or after their pregnancy because of the risk of botulism.
-However, while babies under a year old should never have raw honey, it is fine for breastfeeding mothers.
+However, while babies under a year old should never have raw honey, it is fine for breastfeeding or even pregnant mothers.

 As KidsHealth explains, there is a type of bacteria (called Clostridium) that causes infant botulism that can be found in honey.
 Infant botulism can cause muscle weakness, with signs like poor sucking, a weak cry, constipation, and decreased muscle tone (floppiness).
 For this reason, babies under the age of 12 months should not be given honey.